Best Steps To Grow Mushrooms In Containers

 1. Button Mushrooms

-Buttons are simply harvested at an early stage in their growth cycle, although cremini and portobello mushrooms (which we'll discuss later) are of the same species.
+Buttons are harvested early in their growth cycle, although cremini and portobello mushrooms (which we'll discuss later) are of the same species.

-A mild, fairly unimpressive flavour is the result.
+The result is a mild, fairly unimpressive flavour.
 If you're searching for something quick, simple, and reasonably priced, button mushrooms are a good alternative.
-However, if you don't like them, you should try some other dishes.
+However, if you don't like them, you should try other dishes.